Explore Webster’s Undergraduate Financial Aid Programs and Options

 • While student is in school.

-• While student is in their grace period.
+• In their grace period.

 • During authorized periods of deferment of repayment.